polluxparis/zebulon-table/README.md

 ##### Accessors
 * value accessor : Function (or function accessor) that returns a computed value.
 By default (row,column)=> row[column.id].
 * sort accessor : Function (or function accessor) that returns the elements needed by the sort function.
 By default value accessor.
+* foreignKeyAccessor : (for object properties only) Function (or function accessor) that returns the value of the object primary key.
 ##### Format
 Formatting function that returns a formatted string or a JSX element.
 Parameters :(value, row, column, params, status, data).
 ##### Sort function